aramirezdecruz3148/aramirezdecruz3148/README.md

 ![banner](https://github.com/aramirezdecruz3148/aramirezdecruz3148/blob/master/banner.gif)

-<div align="left">I am a Full-Stack Software Developer that leads with curiosity, passion, drive and a healthy amount of play.
+<p text-align="center">I am a Full-Stack Software Developer that leads with curiosity, passion, drive and a healthy amount of play.
 My background in the arts has primed my tech career with empathy  and a love for dynamic collaboration.
 As a queer woman of color, I value diversity of thought, technology and humans; and I love the daily challenge of navigating how that diversity coexists.
 I am brave in my contributions, have a thirst for learning new tech and embrace failure.
-I value spending my time away from the computer mentoring those pursuing tech and speaking at meet ups.</div>
+I value spending my time away from the computer mentoring those pursuing tech and speaking at meet ups.</p>

 <br />